A Liver Health Phenomenon

 Instead, it was the fact that in 1987, when Bertille was closing in on 60 years old, she received her first and only liver transplant—an uncommon operation at the time and one that would lead her down an unlikely life path.

 Bertille first began feeling unwell just two years earlier.
 She couldn’t pinpoint what exactly it was that was ‘wrong’ with her, but she became fed up with her unshakable feeling of fatigue and nausea.
 She decided it was time to see her doctor.

 She soon received a scary diagnosis of ileitis colitis (an infection of the small intestine) and was told she had a bile duct blockage.
 Due to the backup of bile in her liver, Bertille was sent to the London Health Science Centre in London, Ontario, where she would end up spending the next three months in a convent near the hospital awaiting a transplant.

-“Back then I knew my mother wasn’t feeling good at times, but I didn’t know much more,” says Julie, Bertille’s youngest of five children, who spoke with the CLF earlier this month.
+“Back then I knew my mother wasn’t feeling good at times, but I didn’t know much more,” says Julie, Bertille’s youngest of five children, who spoke with the CLF in late 2018.
 “Looking back as I got older, I realized she was actually on the transplant list that entire time.”

 After months on end waiting by a pager, Bertille finally got the call that a perfect match was available.
 She underwent surgery and much to everyone’s amazement, she soon recovered completely with little complication.

 Bertille’s new life was met with early retirement.
 She bought a condo, returned to her passion for photography, made more time for friends, and enjoyed every moment of her newfound health.